Homotopy transfer and formality: Reminder and conventions on operadic homotopy algebra

 The unit $I$ has a rank one free $\groundring$-module in $I(1)$ and the zero representation elsewhere.
 We suppress the associator isomorphisms throughout.

 An \emph{operad} is a monoid in the monoidal category of $\mathbb{S}$-modules.
 A \emph{cooperad} is a comonoid in this monoidal category.
 A \emph{non-symmetric operad} (respectively \emph{cooperad}) is a monoid (\emph{comonoid}) in the monoidal category of $\mathbb{N}$-modules.
+The unit $I$ with respect to $\compositionproduct$ is thus both a cooperad and an operad.
+We refer to it as the trivial cooperad and the trivial operad.
 A \emph{coaugmentation} of a (possibly non-symmetric) cooperad $C$ is a cooperad map from the trivial cooperad to $C$; an augmentation of a (possibly non-symmetric) operad $P$ is an operad map from $P$ to the trivial operad.
+A \emph{weight-grading} on a cooperad or operad is an extra $\mathbb{N}$-grading on the underlying $\mathbb{N}$-module or $\mathbb{S}$-module which is stable under the monoid or comonoid structure maps.
+A weight-graded cooperad or operad is \emph{connected} if the unit or counit is an isomorphism on weight $0$.
+A connected weight-graded operad has a unique weight-respecting augmentation.
+A connected weight-graded cooperad has a unique weight-respecting coaugmentation.
+A \emph{reduced} $\mathbb{N}$-module or $\mathbb{S}$-module has $0$ in arity $0$.

-We will always work with the subcategories of \emph{reduced augmented} operads and \emph{reduced coaugmented} cooperads, and will henceforth suppress these adjectives in our terminology.
-Here ``reduced'' means that the underlying $\mathbb{N}$-module or $\mathbb{S}$-module has $0$ in arity $0$.
+We will always work with the categories of \emph{reduced connected weight-graded} operads and \emph{reduced connected weight-graded} cooperads, equipped with their unique weight-respecting (co)augmentations.
+We will henceforth suppress these adjectives in our terminology.

 \begin{remark} Essentially everything we do works equally well in the symmetric and non-symmetric case, so we use the same symbol for both products; the reader should interpret it as appropriate for the context.